-To prevent persistent buildup of buffers in the RPD, the CCAP Core MUST limit the output rate of the aggregate payload of all DEPI flows that are destined to the same DOCSIS downstream channel within an RPD.
+To prevent persistent buildup of payload buffered in the RPD's output queues, the CCAP Core MUST limit the output rate of the aggregate payload of all DEPI flows that are destined to the same DOCSIS downstream channel within an RPD.
 The CCAP Core MUST support OSSI-configurable de-rating of the aggregate DEPI payload to DOCSIS downstream channels with a default of 99% and a range of 90-99% with a granularity of one percent.
+Under FDX operation, and if the ZBL Insertion Message is supported, the CCAP Core MUST further limit the output rate of the aggregate payload on the FDX downstream channel on an RPD to account for ZBL insertion.
+ZBL insertion at the RPD is discussed in Section 8.11.